mrs-brubotics/documentation_brubotics/source/Information for internal collaborators.rst

             sudo apt-get update
             sudo apt-get upgrade

-    * Download the `Visual Studio Code IDE <https://code.visualstudio.com/>`__ for Ubuntu (.deb) and install it.
-Preferably use this whenever you want to view or edit code opposed to the default text editor in Ubuntu.
-Set visual studio code as the default program to open files (right click on the file and select "open with other application").
     * Configure CPU Specs:
          * Read the section `Disabling CPU frequency scaling <https://frankaemika.github.io/docs/troubleshooting.html#disabling-cpu-frequency-scaling>`__
          * Install cpufrequtils and its indicator